-BOSTON -- According to one of the information security industry's most respected experts, despite the United States' growing dependence on the Internet, IT infrastructure risks
+BOSTON -- According to one of the information security industry's most respected experts, despite the United States' growing dependence on the Internet, IT infrastructure risks could be mitigated by establishing better redundancy for critical IT systems and maintaining manual processes.

 Forget the banks; it’s the Internet that is too big to fail.